AllenLeeyn/rt_2/README.md

 - Scene 1 - Simple sphere with area lighting
 - Scene 2 - Textured cube on checkerboard plane
-- Scene 3 - Cornell Box with mixed materials and glass sphere
+- Scene 3 - The four basic objects with different textures and a light
-- Scene 4 - Multi-object scene with dual lighting
+- Scene 4 - Same as scene 3 from a different angle
-- Scene 5 - Material showcase (diffuse, reflective, glass)
+- Scene 5 - Cornell Box with mixed materials and glass sphere
 - Scene 6 - Complex scene with particle system and multiple glass objects
+- Scene 7 - Recreation of example render from assignment